kimchotika/Stock-trading-python-app/README.md

 ---

-✨ With this project, I showcase my ability to **design and implement a real-world data pipeline** from external APIs to structured datasets — a key responsibility for Data Engineers.
+✨ With this project, I showcase my ability to **design and implement a real-world data pipeline** from external APIs to structured datasets which is a key responsibility for Data Engineers.

 ---